Anatomy of a Truly Rock Solid Loft Bed

 the larger models?

 • Are the edges rounded?
 If so, how round are they?
-We use 5/16" radius roundover routing bits,
+Our rounded edges are of 1/4" radius, which we

 • What's the overall weight of one of their units?
 Our twin loft bed ships at about 200 pounds (Full Loft